lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 [![Three table join](/1_Files_&_Data/SQL-concept-graphics/3-tables.png)]()

 ### ❓Q8: Write a SQL query to return the experiment names, gene names & their expression levels in order, for genes that showed positive expression in every experiment recorded for it
-    - TABLES: `experiments, expression, genes`
+Join these tables: `experiments, expression, genes`

     - SQL Query Pattern: